What is smishing & how to protect your business and customers

 1. Think twice before opening a text message from an unfamiliar sender.

 2. Check the spelling, language, and URL of the message.
 Scammers may use fake URLs or misspell words to trick you.
-For example, if the sender directs you to a page on our website, the URL should be www.lekab.com and not www.Iekab.com (notice the I instead of an L)
+For example, if the sender directs you to a page on our website, the URL should be www.lekab.com and not www.Iekab.io

 3. Look at the phone number.
 The first few numbers can reveal the country the message is coming from.